MessageHandler/MessageHandler.Quickstarts.AggregateRoot/README.md

 ![Aggregate Root](./img/aggregate-root.jpg)

+## When to use it

+Use this pattern every time a user, or an automated part of the system, wants to make a change.

+Encapsulate the intent into a command and send it to the aggregate root, so that it can take a decission on how to respond to the intent.

 ## Usage of the Aggregate Root pattern

 Basic usage of the aggregate root pattern involves the following steps: